ECE-196/docs/content/tutorials/esp32buzzer.md

 ### Required Downloads and Installations

-Download the required [arduino](https://www.arduino.cc/en/software/) software, we will be doing most of the work in here
+Download the required [arduino](https://www.arduino.cc/en/software/) software, we will be doing the coding here

 ### Required Components

-List your required hardware components and the quantities here.

 | Component Name | Quanitity |
 | -------------- | --------- |